itmaroon/block-collections/readme.txt

 9. A block icon registered by the plugin.
 Divided into design group and widget group

 == Changelog ==
+= 1.2.0 =
+Function addition
+- Added the ability to generate DOM elements as swiper slides in Design group
+- New option to set block width to full width of viewport in Design group
+- Added a module that allows you to add functionality using core blocks as higher-order components.
+- Added the ability to display images and pseudo-elements on Design Buttons
+- Added the ability to specify archive pages and free URLs for Design Button links.
+Bug fixes
+- Fixed an issue where the archive page of the root domain WordPress site would be displayed when a fixed page was selected as the link destination type of Design Button.

 = 1.1.3 =
 Bug fixes
 - Fixed an issue where the sidebar wording for setting the submenu position was not internationalized.